-During the field investigation conducted for this Report, a screening was undertaken for any woody vegetative SAR within the Study Area.
+During the field investigations, a screening was undertaken for any woody vegetative SAR within the Study Area.
 No Butternuts were identified during this field investigation.
 One planted Kentucky Coffee Tree (Gymnocladus dioicus), Tree #173 was observed within the Study Area located on Park Lawn Road as a City of Toronto street tree.
 Although MECP has not been contacted yet, previous correspondence for similar assignments has resulted in an exemption from the ESA permit process based on the origin and use as an amenity tree within a street setting.